Lexi-BU/lexi/_sources/install.rst.txt

 There are several ways to create a virtual environment.
 We recommend using `python3` to do so.

-For this exercise, we will assume that you have a directory called `Documents/lexi` where you will install Lexi and create your virtual environment.
-Please replace `Documents/lexi` with the actual path to the directory where you want to install Lexi and create your virtual environment.
+For this exercise, we will assume that you have a directory called `Documents/lexi` where you will install `lexi` and create your virtual environment.
+Please replace `Documents/lexi` with the actual path to the directory where you want to install `lexi` and create your virtual environment.

-- Change into the `Documents/lexi` directory.
+- Navigate to the `Documents/lexi` directory.

 Using python3
 ~~~~~~~~~~~~~